-PRIMA is a VLTI facility compromising many subsystems currently under commisioning.
-More details on the project can be found at the PRIMA Web Site.
+PRIMA was a VLTI facility compromising many subsystems, which underwent commisioning in 2008-09.
+It has since been decommissioned and replaced by GRAVITY.
+More details on the project can be found at the PRIMA Web site.

 This commissioning data release includes a total of 2034 files (~34.7 GB) collected over 38 nights split in six periods plus one UT technical night.
 All data was collected in single-feed fringe tracking using the VLTI instrument PACMAN operating the PRIMA fringe sensor units (FSU).
 One of the purposes of these observations was to test, debug and characterize the behavior of the fringe sensor units (FSUs).
 At the same time, the instrument was operated with the objective of testing hardware, software and its interactions with the rest of the VLTI infrastructure.